dottjt/plastic/other/unused/08-birthday-unused.md

 as I wear the hearty embrace of a .
 Grace upon the impression of my chinny chin chin.
 Muted in its love n' attention.

 I wasn't quite sure how he was still alive.

+### Friends on the couch

+The doorbell rings again.
+It's Milo.
+Queen Bee.
+I race to the door in a rush of excitement, bumping my knee on a bookshelf full of Victorian classics.
+Surely it made girls wet.

+The boob and the sex-queen sat together on the couch opposing, trying to figure out exactly how they fit into this scenario.
+Was he the child-abuser that he constantly referenced at work?
+Had they fucked at one point?
+Why was her hand on my leg?